michaelti/michaelti.ca/src/collections/_posts/2020-04-21-Dark-mode-images-with-manual-toggle-switch.md

 <source media="(prefers-color-scheme: dark)" srcset="dark version">
 ```

-... then when the system colour scheme is set to light, it will only load the first source.
-If the system colour scheme is dark, it will skip the first source and load the second one.
+... when the system colour scheme is light, it only loads the first source.
+If the system colour scheme is dark, it skips the first source and loads the second one.

 This is great on its own, but we need a way to supersede both of these conditions in order to  display the image for an *overriden* colour preference.